 As far as opportunities are concerned, you stand a chance to make the most out of them if you know how to both read and write in the foreign language of your choice.
 It is a job skill that is becoming increasingly valuable.
 To demonstrate, we’ll explain how knowing a language like Spanish can be of immense benefit.

-Are Online Translation Tools Able To Help You Write In Spanish?
+Do Online Translation Tools Help You To Learn How To Write In Spanish?

 Yes, you can try and use some of the free online tools, such as Google Translate, Microsoft and SpanishDict, among others, to translate and write things out for you.
 They do quite a good job, and have improved greatly over the past two years or so, but the machines still don’t have the context mastered yet.